Frequently Asked Questions

 - the ATO is responsible for ensuring that taxpayers have applied the tax laws correctly and paid the right amount of tax;

-- the Administrative Appeals Tribunal and Courts are responsible for determining the better decision to be made in applying the tax laws to the facts; and
+- the Administrative Appeals Tribunal and Courts are responsible for determining whether the better decision was made in applying the tax laws to the facts; and

-- the IGTO is responsible for determining whether the ATO has carried out its responsibilities fairly, where reasonable concerns are raised.
+- the IGTO is responsible for determining whether the ATO has carried out its responsibilities fairly, where reasonably-based concerns are raised.

 Accordingly, the IGTO is not empowered to determine whether there is a better decision to be made in applying the tax laws to the facts.
 In other words, the IGTO cannot directly change the amount of tax that has been raised in an audit.
 This is the role of the Tribunal and Courts.